What to do with rhubarb?

 Since my dad accidentally tilled up the rhubarb on a regular basis, we rarely had rhubarb growing up.
 Then when I purchased my first house, the rhubarb stalks were very tiny and tedious to pick, wash, and chop.
 I questioned if it was worth the effort.

 But this is no longer the case.
 Our rhubarb is the most robust plant, bearing large thick stalks.
-A few years ago, we moved our plants once in the fall and decided it wasn’t a good spot and moved again in the spring and STILL had plenty of rhubarb to harvest that year!
+A few years ago, we moved our plants in the fall and decided it wasn’t a good spot and moved them again in the spring and STILL had plenty of rhubarb to harvest that year!

 Here’s tips on harvesting rhubarb.